Colin-Fredericks/edx_resource_bank/README.md

 Oddities and details
 --------------------

 I'm doing this on MacOS 10.8.whateveritistoday.
-Hopefully nothing in here depends on that, but I wanted to mention it just in case.
+They use Python 2.7.2.